Jump to content

 "Believe that your tragedies, your losses, your sorrows, your hurt, happened for you, not to you.
 And I bless the thing that broke you down and cracked you open, because the world needs you open" - Rebecca Campbell

-*** Disclaimer: Please note, my suggestions/comments are based on my own personal experiences.
+*** Disclaimer: Please note, suggestions/comments are based on personal experiences.
+This is not medical advice.
 Please consult a knowledgeable practitioner to discuss decisions regarding your medical care ***

 *** Please do not send me PM's ***